dansmyers/ProgrammingAndSoftwareDevelopment/Challenge_Projects/1-Baccarat.md

 In this project, you'll use object-oriented programming to write a baccrat game.

+## Details

+This project is optional.
+Completing it will raise your final course grade by one part of a letter: For example, B to B+, or B+ to A-.

+You'll use the `Card` and `Deck` classes we developed in Chapter 2 to model the deck of cards and implement shuffling and dealing.
+You'll be responsible for writing the main `Baccarat` class the implements the game logic.
+See the rules and suggested output below.

+Most of the complexity in this project is in calculating the scores for the hands and managing the tableau of drawing rules.
+Take a look at the Hi-Lo game in Chapter 2 for some relevant examples and also the end-of-chapter questions.
+There's some starter code for a `Blackjack` game that may be helpful, but you're ultimately responsible for writing the entire `Baccarat` program.

 ## Rules

 Almost all baccarat games available at real casinos are "punto banco" baccarat, which requires no strategic decisions on the part of the player.
 James Bond's preferred